 The other day, I asked a GP friend of mine what, in his opinion and experience, was the biggest risk factor to bad health generally.
 I expected him to say smoking, or obesity , perhaps lack of exercise but without hesitation he said “stress”.

 It got me thinking and stressing about stress and how it can affect every aspect of health.
 Stress is nasty.
 It can hold you captive, unable to progress or move forward in life.
 It can reduce your ability to make decisions and make you feel you have no control of your life.Stress makes you lethargic, lacklustre,bad-tempered,moody and impatient.
 Worse than that, stress causes changes in your body which raise blood pressure,affects digestion and blood sugars.
 And ongoing stress can play havoc with you mentally and physically: lower immunity, risk of colds, diabetes, heart disease, back problems,headaches,neck ache, anxiety, depression…and so it goes on.
 So, the doctor had a point .
-Although we can’t change some of the triggers or reasons for our own personal stress, we can surely learn to handle it better and in a way that will not affect us negatively.
+Although we can’t always change some of the triggers or reasons for our own personal stress, we can surely learn to handle it better and in a way that will not affect us negatively.

 First,though, before trying any techniques, don’t fight the one truth about stress: Only YOU create it…it is YOUR reaction to something external and it manifests itself physically and mentally in a negative manner.
 When you have accepted and embraced that fact, open your mind to the ideas below: they may sound wishy washy or new age but they have been proven to work.Lastly, be patient, it takes time to work, it needs commitment and consistency.You may struggle on for weeks feeling its all a bit of a waste of time but with patience and persistance,one day, out of the blue, you will realise that you didn’t to think so hard about actively reducing stress or work as hard to acheive relaxation and that’s the day you will have found your “nirvana”…and then you can go deeper and further until you learn how to reach a meditative state.
 There are no set rules…find your own way.